 I thought to myself, there has got to be a word for this.
 Why not make up some words and definitions incorporating some humor out of all this time spent in planes!
 Then I started thinking of other unique plane only situations and terms and descriptions for passenger activities while on the plane.
-And in doing some research I came across this entertaining article on Yahoo Travel titled, “The 14 Most Annoying People To Avoid At All Costs While Traveling“.

 So then I started wandering around the plane physically and when I got tired of that I sat down and and wandered the plane in my mind and came up with the following – listed alphabetically: